AssistoLab/KVNProgress/README.md

 If you're using KVNProgress in your app, I'd love to hear it! 😀<br/>
 Please, make sure to shout it proudly [here](https://github.com/AssistoLab/KVNProgress/issues/79) 👍<br/>
-[Assisto](https://itunes.apple.com/be/app/assisto-accident-statement/id875299372?mt=8) and 6,067* Apps currently using KVNProgress and counting...<br/>
+[Assisto](https://itunes.apple.com/be/app/assisto-accident-statement/id875299372?mt=8) and 12,021* apps currently using KVNProgress and counting...<br/>
 <sub>* stats via [CocoaPods](https://cocoapods.org/pods/KVNProgress)</sub>

 ## Table of contents